Human rights in the Democratic Republic of the Congo: Arrest and detention

+A report in 2006 noted that;

 Under the law, certain police officers and senior security officers are authorized to order arrests.
 Offenses punishable by more than six months' imprisonment require warrants.
 Detainees must appear before a magistrate within 48 hours.
 Those arrested must be informed of their rights, must be told why they were arrested, and must not be arrested in place of a family member.
 They may not be arrested for nonpenal offenses, such as debt and civil offenses.
 Arrested individuals must also be allowed to contact their families and consult with attorneys.
 In practice, security officials routinely violated all of these requirements.

-Police often arbitrarily arrested and detained persons without filing charges, often to extort money from family members.
+In 2006, police often arbitrarily arrested and detained persons without filing charges, often to extort money from family members.
 Authorities rarely pressed charges in a timely manner and often created contrived or overly vague charges.
 No functioning bail system existed, and detainees had little access to legal counsel if unable to pay.
 Incommunicado detention was common; security forces regularly held suspects before acknowledging their detention or allowing them contact with family or counsel.

-Police arrested persons during the year for criticizing the government.

 Government security forces used the pretext of state security to arbitrarily arrest individuals.
 They arrested and detained individuals in the name of state security and frequently held them without charge, presentation of evidence, access to a lawyer, or due process.

-A March 16 MONUC report found widespread illegal arrest and detention of minors, particularly street children and children associated with armed groups.
+In 2006, MONUC report found widespread illegal arrest and detention of minors, particularly street children and children associated with armed groups.
 Although the recruitment or retention of child soldiers is illegal, military authorities sometimes arrested demobilized child soldiers on charges of desertion and tried them in military courts.
 Civilian courts on occasion tried child soldiers for possessing illegal arms, even though they had been illegally recruited as combatants.

 In June security forces in Mbuji Mayi, Eastern Kasai Province arrested for arms possession and arbitrarily detained 12 supporters of the Union for Democracy and Social Progress (UDPS) political party (see section 3).